Special Clergy Tax Rules

 The IRS has several special rules attributed to wages paid to clergy.
 Though you may be familiar with some, others might take you by surprise.

 In 1995, a Federal Appeals Court ruled in Weber vs. IRS Commissioner that, for income tax purposes, clergy may be considered employees depending upon the relationship that exists between the clergy and the employer.
 If a clergy is an employee, Form W-2 should be issued for income earned instead of Form 1099, and unreimbursed expenses are an itemized deduction subject to 2% of Adjusted Gross Income (AGI).
-(This article on worker classification should help define whether a worker is an employee or independent contractor.)

 In addition, all earnings, including wages, offerings and fees received for performing marriages, baptisms, funerals, etc. are subject to income tax regardless of whether ministers are employees or self-employed persons.